What is a Cell? Definition, Types, Structure, Functions, and More

 what is cell, protoplasm

-If you are curious to know about cells and want to know about them from the beginning, then this article is for you.
-If you read this article till the end then you will get good knowledge about the cell.
-So let’s start without wasting time!
+If you are curious about cells and want to know about them from the beginning, then this article is for you.
+You will learn about the cell if you read this article until the end.
+So, let’s start without wasting time!

 Table of Contents